Scott Wollschleger album and concert

 During this past month, I made videos of the Six Caprices for violin by Salvatore Sciarrino.
 I’m very proud of them and I hope you’ll listen and watch.
 They’re very beautiful music.

 I first played several of these back when I was starting to play a lot of contemporary music.
-The pieces mean a lot to me and I feel strongly about the expression and sound world of this music.
+The Capricci mean a lot to me and I feel strongly about the expression and sound world of this music.
 There’s a lot I can say and explain but I’m not in the mood to write it down, so for now, I’ll post the interview I did at the West Cork Festival in Ireland after I’d performed the six of them.
-Suffice to say: while they’re certainly drawn somewhat from Paganini’s caprices, I feel their wonder and sparkle comes from the combination of notes, noise, and silence-as-environment, and the effect of Sciarrino’s caprices is much more Mendelssohnian than noisy.
-As in Midsummer Night’s Dream.
-Perhaps also, as my interviewer suggested, Shakespeare’s The Tempest.
+While they certainly draw somewhat from Paganini’s famous caprices, I feel Sciarrino’s caprices have a feeling of wonder, mystery, and sparkle that comes from the mercurial combination of notes, noise, and silence-as-environment.
+The effect overall is more Mendelssohnian than noisy, and silence is the essential ocean-like world that sounds emerge from and sink back into.

-My interpretation is that Sciarrino’s written harmonics mean different things: some produce noise and some are actual harmonics that create notes, which give the music a gorgeous radiance and also melody, rather than an ongoing pile-on of frenetic effects.
+My interpretation of Sciarrino’s harmonics is that they mean different things as written: some just produce noise and some are harmonics that will sound as pitches, which give the music a radiance and elements of melody rather than an ongoing pile-on of gestures.

 Youtube playlist of all six Caprices is here.